Here’s how to get the best Wi-Fi for your home

 Source: FCC National Broadband Map

-Equipment needed to set up Wi-Fi
+The equipment you actually need to set up Wi-Fi

 How to set up your wireless internet connection